coreos/afterburn/docs/contributing.md

 This is a rough outline of what a contributor's workflow looks like:

-- Create a topic branch from where you want to base your work (usually master).
+- Create a topic branch from where you want to base your work (usually main).
 - Make commits of logical units.
 - Make sure your commit messages are in the proper format (see below).
 - Push your changes to a topic branch in your fork of the repository.